 We collect personal information to provide and improve the Services we offer and to communicate with you about our Service offerings.
 We collect personal information in the following ways:

-- Demographic information, job application or career preferences, interests, and information provided in your admissions or housing materials;
+- Demographic information, job application or career preferences, interests, veteran or military status, and information provided in your applications for admissions or housing materials;

-- Information that you provide in course discussion boards, community forums, in directories, on social media, or in response to promotions and surveys, such as photos, comments, and reviews; and
+- Information that you provide in course discussion boards, community forums, in directories, on social media, or in response to promotions and surveys, such as photos, comments, and reviews.

 - IP address of the device you are using;